Nihlus/AdvancedDLSupport/docs/indirect-calling.md

 Under normal conditions, the default security policy on Windows is to run code under full trust, and `calli` will not be impacted.

+Furthermore, when running under 32-bit .NET Core on Windows, `calli` is restricted to the `__fastcall` calling convention, and will ignore any hints to the contrary.
+This calling convention limitation is present on all .NET Core platforms, but is only relevant on x86.
+Calling conventions are, by designed, ignored on other platforms in native code.

 [calli-unverifiable]: https://blogs.msdn.microsoft.com/shawnfa/2004/06/14/calli-is-not-verifiable/
 [benchmark-netcore]: https://i.imgur.com/9sjFxkB.png